yingweiwo

 Mechanism of Action

-Abacavir is a carbocyclic synthetic nucleoside analogue and an antiviral agent.
-Intracellularly, abacavir is converted by cellular enzymes to the active metabolite carbovir triphosphate, an analogue of deoxyguanosine-5'-triphosphate (dGTP).
-Carbovir triphosphate inhibits the activity of HIV-1 reverse transcriptase (RT) both by competing with the natural substrate dGTP and by its incorporation into viral DNA.
-Viral DNA growth is terminated because the incorporated nucleotide lacks a 3'-OH group, which is needed to form the 5′ to 3′ phosphodiester linkage essential for DNA chain elongation.
+Abacavir is a carbocyclic synthetic nucleoside analog and an antiviral drug.
+Intracellularly, abacavir is converted by cellular enzymes to its active metabolite, carbovir triphosphate, an analog of deoxyguanosine-5'-triphosphate (dGTP).
+Carbovir triphosphate inhibits HIV-1 reverse transcriptase (RT) activity by competing with the natural substrate dGTP and by incorporating it into viral DNA.
+Viral DNA growth terminates because the incorporated nucleotide lacks a 3'-OH group, which is essential for the formation of a 5' to 3' phosphodiester bond, crucial for DNA chain elongation.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.